 You have exceeded your shopping time limit and your shopping cart has been emptied.

 The community engagement process to determine how the Hook Road Recreation Area could be improved began on Aug.
 29, 2017.
-At a public meeting that night, Dewberry, an architecture and engineering firm hired by RA, along with the association's capital projects team, provided a general overview on how the Hook Road planning process would proceed, with the goal of presenting a proposal to the RA Board of Directors early next year.
+At a public meeting that night, Dewberry, an architecture and engineering firm hired by RA, along with the association's capital projects team, provided a general overview on how the Hook Road planning process would proceed, with the goal of presenting a proposal to the RA Board of Directors in 2018.

 The Hook Road Recreation Area was originally developed in 1965 with additions of tennis and basketball amenities in 1973.
 Since that time, the recreation area has remained relatively unchanged.